Is £3,000 a Month Enough to Live in London?

 Roughly £46,000–£50,000 per year, depending on tax code, pension and deductions.

-You can reverse-check this using the take-home pay calculator.
+You can reverse-check this using our take-home pay calculator.

 Can you live alone in London on £3,000 net?